 Use your caring and compassionate nature to help those in need as part of a vital, in-demand field.
 We’ve partnered with the University of Lethbridge to offer you a four-year collaborative degree in Bachelor of Nursing to get you the career of which you’ve always dreamed.
 You’ll start your journey here, where for the first two years, you’ll get a mixture of theory and practical learning.
 You’ll also be exposed to real-life situations through hands-on clinical experience and on human patient simulators in our Simulated Patient Health Environment for Research and Education (SPHERE) lab to put you at the heart of this exciting industry.

 The Bachelor of Nursing program is right for you if you:

 - have excellent problem-solving, organizational and critical-thinking abilities

-- can make decisions quickly, especially in stressful situations
+- can make decisions quickly, especially in high stress situations

-- can lead and work co-operatively with others.
+- have the ability to lead and work collaboratively with interdisciplinary teams